sjoerdvankreel/firefly-synth/FEATURES.md

 Mode C: filter after shape, schema is Input => Gain => SkewX => Shape => Filter => SkewY => Clip => Mix.<br/>

 Like with the Osc section, don't turn everything up to the max.
 It will totally screw up the sound.
-Cool-but-not-noisy results can be had with a periodic shaper like sine-cosine-sine, a tanh clipper and playing around with the filter.
+Cool-but-not-noisy results can be had with a "smooth" shaper like sine-cosine-sine, a tanh clipper and playing around with the filter.